Our Puerto Rico Installation

 It’s official!
-There is a LaserSETI observatory in town, specifically in Sedona, AZ.
+There is a new LaserSETI observatory in town, specifically in Sedona, AZ.
 While the the installation was successful, we were unable to focus the instruments while in Sedona due to the cloudy Arizona skies.
 So, we will be returning in the coming months to complete this final step.
 With the addition of the two LaserSETI stations that comprise this observatory, our sky coverage will increase from approximately 18 to 30%.
 That’s one step closer to monitoring all the sky, all the time.
 Read more here: https://www.seti.org/new-laserseti-observatory-installed-sedona-az.

 Exciting news for LaserSETI!
 Two new LaserSETI stations will be installed this weekend in Sedona, Arizona.
 Although the current installations in California and Hawai’i observe almost 20% of the sky at one time, that will go up dramatically with the new observatory.
 You can see here how the LaserSETI team has been hard at work getting ready for the install.